How does the city procure bid goods and services?

 Bid advertisements are posted on the City’s website at www.fairhopeal.gov.
 On the home page, look under Doing Business/Purchasing/Bids, in the drop-down on the toolbar.
 The City is sometimes required to advertise bids in various newspapers based on the size and type of bid.
 Bids are also posted on the bulletin board outside the Purchasing Department at the City Services and Public Utilities building located at 555 S. Section Street, Fairhope, AL. Vendors who have joined the official bidders list will be emailed notices of pertinent bids.

 How do I obtain the bid packet?

 For most bids, the best method is to download the bid packet from our website.
-For most bids, you may also pick up a copy of the bid packet at the City Services and Public Utilities building located at 555 S. Section Street, Fairhope, AL. between the hours of 7am and 4 pm Monday-Friday.
+You may also pick up a copy of the bid packet at the City Services and Public Utilities building located at 555 S. Section Street, Fairhope, AL. between the hours of 7am and 4pm Monday-Friday.
 Note: Some bid packets may be too large for downloading.
 For such bids, instructions for obtaining the entire bid packet will be contained in the posted bid advertisement.
 Follow the instructions in the bid advertisement for obtaining the entire bid packet.

 How long will my firm remain on the City of Fairhope bidder list?

 Indefinitely, with the exception that your firm may be removed after failing to respond to three solicitations.